AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/reference.md

 ## Using Components {#using-components}

-Once you have create a component, you need to enable it in order to use it.
+After you have create a component, you must enable it to use it.
 Using it shows how the structure of the component relates to the structure of the resulting content in the repository.

 ### Adding your Component to the Template {#adding-your-component-to-the-template}

-Once a component has been defined it must be made available for use.
+After a component has been defined it must be made available for use.
 To make a component available for use in a template, you must enable the component in the policy of the layout container of the template.

 See the [template documentation](/help/sites-cloud/authoring/features/templates.md) for details on how templates are created.